Hedgehog (geometry): Examples

 The support function describing the supporting lines for a convex set $K$ is defined by $h(q)=\max \{p\cdot q\mid p\in K\}$.
 The hedgehog of the support function of any strictly convex set is its boundary, parameterized by the angle of its supporting lines.
 When a convex set is not strictly convex (it has a line segment in its boundary), its support function is continuous but not continuously differentiable, and the parametric equations above jump discontinuously across the line segment instead of defining a continuous curve, so it is not defined as a hedgehog.
 The astroid provides an example of a non-convex hedgehog.

 An example of a projective hedgehog, defined from an anti-symmetric support function, is given by the deltoid curve.
 The deltoid is a simple closed curve but other hedgehogs may self-intersect, or otherwise behave badly.
 In particular, there exist anti-symmetric support functions based on the Weierstrass function whose corresponding projective hedgehogs are fractal curves that are continuous but nowhere differentiable and have infinite length.

 Every strictly convex body in the plane defines a projective hedgehog, its middle hedgehog, the envelope of lines halfway between each pair of parallel supporting lines.
 Although triangles are not strictly convex, the envelope defined in this way for a triangle is its medial triangle.
 The points of the middle hedgehog are the midpoints of line segments connecting the pairs of points where each pair of parallel supporting lines contact the body.
 It has finite length, equal to half the perimeter of the given body.
 Each extreme point of the convex hull of the middle hedgehog is a convexity point, a point such that the union of the body with its reflection through this point is convex.
 There are always at least three such points, and the triangles and Reuleaux triangle provide examples where there are exactly three.

+For a non-singular hedgehog, its middle hedgehog is also known as the Wigner caustic.
+The oriented area of the Wigner caustic improves the classical isoperimetric inequality.